 Energy Systems Catapult is here to help innovative businesses tackle the most difficult challenges facing the energy sector, as the UK moves to a net zero economy and during 2019-20:

-- Net Zero – we delivered a major programme, Innovating to Net Zero, that upgraded our national Energy System Modelling Environment (ESME) to deliver new pathways to achieving a Net Zero economy by 2050.
-Other Net Zero projects featured include: Storage and Flexibility Model and EV Energy Taskforce.
+- Net Zero – we delivered a major programme, Innovating to Net Zero, that upgraded our national Energy System Modelling Environmentfor Net Zero targets and delivered a ground-breaking new report with insights and pathways to achieving a Net Zero economy by 2050.
+Other Net Zero projects featured include development of a Storage and Flexibility Model and chairing the EV Energy Taskforce for Government.

-- Heat – the economic opportunity for this transition, both at home and abroad, is huge but requires innovation support, policy and regulatory certainty, and market changes.
-Projects featured include: Senergy, Mixergy and Six Steps to Zero Carbon Buildings.
+- Heat – the economic opportunity of decarbonising heating, both at home and abroad, is huge but requires innovation support, policy and regulatory certainty, and market changes.
+We worked with some brilliants SMEs to drive them to market to scale such as Mixergy, and Equiwatt; and began delivering some crucial policy on Six Steps to Zero Carbon Buildings.

-- Digital – the Energy Systems Catapult-led Energy Data Taskforce (EDTF), has had a “game-changing” impact on the digital and data transformation challenge faced by the energy sector.
-Data Best Practice Guidance and a Digital Energy Fitness Assessment were developed.
-Projects featured include: Equiwatt, Ofgem – Energy Data Best Practice and q energy.
+- Digital – the Energy Systems Catapult-led the Energy Data Taskforce, described as having “game-changing” impact on the digital and data transformation challenge faced by the energy sector.
+Key projects included Energy Data Best Practice gudiance for Ofgem and working with digitally-focused innovators such as q energy and arbnco on a Government-funded project to decarbonise small businesses.

-- Place – the urgency of Net Zero requires place-based strategies to drive low carbon deployment of at scale.
-Integrated planning is key: adopting a whole system approach which enables multi-vector and sector integration and optimisation, system flexibility and supports the creation of local dynamic energy markets.
+- Place – the urgency of Net Zero requires place-based strategies to drive low carbon deployment at scale.
+Integrated planning is key.
+Adopting a whole system approach across electricity, heat, transport and more that enables integration and optimisation, system flexibility and supports the creation of local dynamic energy markets.
 Projects featured include: Net Zero Leiston and Milford Haven: Energy Kingdom.